geobakery/GeospatialAnalyzer/documentation/valuesAtPoint.md

 # ValuesAtPoint - API Call
-In this document, we will describe important and good-to-know facts about the valuesAtPoint service
+In this document we will describe important and good-to-know facts about the valuesAtPoint service.

 ## Functionality
 Returns the values at the transferred point.